Felixs/py3fus/app/README.md

-This is where you’ll put the Jinja2 templates for your app.
+This is the package that contains your application.